-Provisions are made when the Company has a present obligation (legal or constructive) as result of a past event, it is probable that the Company will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+Provisions are made when the Company has a present obligation (legal or constructive) as a result of a past event.
+It is probable that the Company will be required to settle the obligation and a reliable estimate can be made of that amount of the obligation.